 The end of a night’s observing is always weird.
 You normally feel pretty tired, and after you’ve packed up in the control room you’re ready to crash.
 But then you walk outside and it’s a bright sunny day, and suddenly you’re not tired at all any more.
 It was pretty disorientating to then go back to the residencia, pull down the light-tight shutters and try to go to sleep.

 After our second night’s observing, I decided to go up to the very top of the mountain to appreciate the views.
-The Kalima was blowing hard, and dust and gravel were whipping about, but still, the island looked fantastic in the morning sun.
+The Kalima was blowing hard, and dust and gravel were whipping about.
 In the distance I could see Tenerife, poking up out of the sea of clouds that covered everything.
 I was the only person on the mountain top.